 Law Enforcement 720 Academy

 Nicolet College currently offers the 720 hour Law Enforcement Academy to those seeking a law enforcement career in the State of Wisconsin.
-Successful students will receive up to 30 Associate degree college credits.
+Successful students will receive up to 32 associate's degree college credits.
 Nicolet College’s Law Enforcement Academy delivers the criteria established by the Wisconsin Department of Justice, Training, and Standards Bureau.
 The training instructors are a combination of educators and active or retired law enforcement officers.
 The training is delivered via lecture, group discussion, hands-on exercises, and scenario participation.

 - April 30, 2018 - Applications must be received